-Trustees' Report for the Year Ended 31 August 2023
+Trustees' Report for the Year Ended 31 August 2024

-The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period September 2022 to 31st August 2023.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period September 2023 to 31st August 2024.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The trust operates four primary academies in the Southwest England.
-Its academies have a combined pupil capacity of 1295 and had a roll of 1227 in the school census on 1st October 2022.
+Its academies have a combined pupil capacity of 1295 and had a roll of 1227 in the school census on 1st October 2023.
+The primary academies are: